 A site for wanderers of all ages; for writers of all genres; and for the simply curious.

-I try to update the blog a couple of times a week (there's a link on the sidebar), if you want my recent ramblings.
-And do drop by and 'like' me on Facebook, maybe join in a chat or two.
+Do drop by and 'like' me on Facebook, maybe join in a chat or two.
 Or occasionally you can find me twittering.

 Please - if you have thoughts about the site, ideas for other things you'd like me to include, do let me know.
 You can send me a message via the 'contact me' page.